 Self-employed persons by industry.
 This measure consists of active proprietors or partners who devote a majority of their working hours to their unincorporated businesses.
 Unpaid family workers are not included.
-The measure is from BLS data on self-employment by industry.
+The measure is from BLS data on self-employment by industry and is not adjusted by BEA.